barrelstrength/sprout-docs/docs/coding-guidelines.md

 # Coding Guidelines

-A central principle of the Sprout Plugin Suite is to create a user experience that looks an feels like a users native experience with Craft CMS.
+A central principle of the Sprout Plugin Suite is to create an experience – for both users and developers – that looks and feels like the native experience with Craft CMS.
 Toward that end, wherever possible, Sprout adopts conventions set forth by Craft CMS.

-Wherever possible, we try to match Craft's conventions outlined in the [Coding Guidelines](https://github.com/craftcms/docs/blob/master/en/coding-guidelines.md).
+Wherever possible, we try to match Craft's conventions outlined in the [Coding Guidelines](https://github.com/craftcms/docs/blob/master/en/coding-guidelines.md) and adopt patterns and conventions found in the [Craft CMS codebase](https://github.com/craftcms/cms).

 ## Sprout Guidelines